Category Archives: 2007

 Cassandra’s Dream (2007)

-Not being the biggest Woody Allen (Annie Hall, Match Point) fan myself, I’ve always felt that his movies lacked the overall substance I desire in my romances and dramas.
+Not being the biggest Woody Allen (Annie Hall, Match Point) fan, I’ve always felt that his romance and dramas needed more substance than he offered.
 Cassandra’s Dream is a movie I would never have given a chance when it was released back in 2007.
-Likewise, Colin Farrell (The Lobster, In Bruges) or Ewan McGregor (The ImpossibleIncendiary) are not my biggest fans.
-Ferrell has grown on me by shedding his bad boy, box office revenue chasing persona, and doing more indies.
+Likewise, Colin Farrell (The Lobster, In Bruges) and Ewan McGregor (The ImpossibleIncendiary) are not my biggest fans.
+Ferrell has grown on me by shedding his bad boy, box office revenue-chasing persona and doing more indies.
 I am surprised I even watched it.
 I’m grateful I gave it a chance after it was released.
-It was a nice, simple film that kept me entertained for the whole time.
+It was a nice, simple film that entertained me the whole time.

 Continue reading Cassandra’s Dream (2007)